Transparent Networks for Multivariate Time Series: Problem Statement

-In \equationautorefname~(\ref{eq:gamts}), the function $f \left( \cdot, \cdot \right)$ can capture interactions between current and previous time steps.
-Therefore, GAMs adhering to Definition 3.1 are capable of capturing temporal patterns.
+In Equation~(\ref{eq:gamts}), $f_{i,j} \left( \cdot, \cdot \right)$ can capture interactions between current and previous time steps.
+Therefore, GAMs adhering to Definition 3.1 can capture temporal patterns.
 However, implementing such a model while maintaining transparency poses challenges.
-In the following section, we will describe our approach to implementing a GAM that holds Definition 3.1.
+In the following section, we will describe our approach to implementing a GAM that satisfies Definition 3.1.
 To the best of our knowledge, no existing literature addresses Definition 3.1.
+Table~\ref{tab:advantages} shows the advantages of our GATSM compared to existing GAMs.